Manx & Cymric Kittens

 We don't have buildings outside we keep any of our cats in.
 We don't have a large quantity of kittens available at any given time, especially Christmas.
 We do not sell our kittens at lower than average prices so we can move them or because we have too many to care for at the same time.
-Lower prices can be good when buying clothes, but when buying a companion animal, this should be avoided and a "red flag" something isn't right.
-Unless the kittens are older, then you can expect the price to go down accordingly.
-Saving money isn't really saving if you have hundreds of dollars in vet bills from a lower priced kitten.
+Lower prices can be good when buying clothes or an airline ticket, but when buying a companion animal, this should be avoided and considered a "red flag" something isn't right.
+You can expect the price to go down accordingly age of cat.
+Saving money isn't really saving if you have hundreds of dollars in vet bills from a lower priced cat.

-Our kittens are always placed with a minimum of two distemper shots, a rabies shot (16 wks of age, if required) and are spayed or neutered prior to leaving our home.
+Our kittens are always placed with a minimum of two distemper shots, vet checked and are spayed or neutered prior to leaving our home.
 New owners pay for altering (in addition to price of kitten and transportation to get kitten to new owners.)
-Below are a few examples we think should be the first indications a potential owner should be concerned about when purchasing a kitten from any breeder.
+Below are a few examples we think should be the first indications a potential owner should be concerned about when purchasing a cat from any breeder.